anegg0/cocreate-demo-site/docs/zksync-api-docs-improvement-strategy.md

 - There could be more high-level explanation.

 ## Proposed approach

-The below proposal needs to be discussed with the team and weighted against a more accurate monitoring of documentation needs (using discord #support, partners' feedback, and Google Analytics).
+The below proposal needs to be discussed with the team and weighted against a systematic monitoring of Zksync's users' documentation needs (using discord #support, partners' feedback, and Google Analytics).

 - A high-level part similar to this "core concepts" page: https://developer.holochain.org/concepts/
 - An API framework (redocly, spotlight) so that the APIs can be covered extensively, with proposed code samples and Postman collections.
 - A full-stack, Zksync scaffolding (forked version of scaffold-eth, for instance) that serves as a reference for how-tos and enables developers to save time on configuration.

+Various documentation frameworks could be used, although [Docusaurus](https://docusaurus.io) would enable options such as live code (code blocks executed in-page).